loganihrishi/Healthcare-Management-System/README.md

 **Why is this project of interest to you?**

-- I am particularly drawn to this system because it aligns with my personal interest in creating a tool that can assist doctors, specifically my father who is a doctor.
+- I am particularly drawn to this system because it aligns with my personal interest in creating a tool that can assist doctors, specifically my father.
   I have always wanted to develop an application that can make their job more manageable.